MicheleUIT/Probabilistic-load-forecasting-with-Reservoir-Computing/Notes_on_uncertainty/Monte Carlo Markov Chain.md

 	S_{i+1}=S_iQ
 $$
 where $Q$ is a transition probability.
-%% Is this always the case for a markov chain? %%
-By keeping to apply $Q$ we can reconstruct the whole trajectory, and we may find that it saturates and reaches a stationary distribution such that $S=QS$. %%fixed point?%%
+Keep applying $Q$, we can then reconstruct the whole trajectory, and we may find that it saturates and reaches a stationary distribution such that $S=QS$.
 This happens regardless of the starting state.

 ## MCMC